art-in/microcosm/src/vm/map/readme.md

 graph of ideas mapped to 2D space (map), with ability to zoom.

 Each node has its own 2D coordinates on the map.
-Node size is defined by its depth in the graph.
+Node size is defined by its root path weight (RPW) in the graph.
-Deeper node in the graph - smaller it gets on the map.
+Greater RPW node has - smaller it gets on the map.

 ---